jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## Target audience

 This tool was built for independent traders and quants—like myself—who need to analyze market data daily and absolutely hate manually downloading files.
 It's ideal for laptop users running Windows (and WSL2) with around 32GB of RAM and a Ryzen 7/9 or Intel equivalent, having NVMe storage.
 Designed for simplicity, it automatically updates your data, so you can open your laptop, grab your coffee, and know you're ready for the day's market without any extra steps.

+>Storage requirements are about 1 GB per configured symbol.

+The code-base is small and heavily documented.

 ---